keybar/keybar/README.rst

 .. note::

-    The test-suite requires to have access to the ``keybar.local`` domain.
+    The test-suite requires to have access to the ``local.keybar.io`` domain.
     You might need to add it to your ``/etc/hosts`` or use a DNS server like ``dnsmasq``.